 Visit Nepal 2011

 After Visit Nepal 1998, many trekking sites became really popular ones for travel.
-Nepalese tourism industry saw an unprecedented growth.
+Nepalese tourism industry saw unprecedented growth.

 Nepalese Tourism Ministry then came out with another Visit Nepal year in 2011.

 It aimed at decentralizing the then tourist sites.
 One of its biggest objectives was to disperse around 40% of the international tourists to the relatively quieter parts of Nepal.
 It also aimed at encouraging visiting the lesser-known tourist sites.